KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 9. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
 10. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
 11. Recommendation: Replace eslintrc by new flat config.
+12. Recommendation: 1 GitHub Actions job could potentially use `ubuntu-slim` but may require additional setup.
+Run `gh slimify --all` in the repository for details.

 ### [MMM-HomeAssistant-WebRTC by Anonym-tsk](https://github.com/Anonym-tsk/MMM-HomeAssistant-WebRTC)